Skip to main content

 • Sync collected data with your Email and SMS integrations

-1. Assign an ID to the button - Each submit button should have an ID.
+2. Assign an ID to the button - Each submit button should have an ID.
 This ID is used to store the visitor’s answer.
-In our case it will be "man_or_woman".
+In our case it will be "learning_reason".

-• For the Men’s style button, set the action to:
+• For the first button ("Learn the basics"), set the action to:

 • Show next step → Step 2

-• For the Women’s style button, set the action to:
+• For the next two buttons ("Improve my skills" and "Go deeper"), set the action to:

 • Show next step → + Create new branch